tuzig/www.terminal7.dev/content/posts/vanillaserver.md

 There's more than one way to skin a cat, and the same goes for deploying web services.
 While Docker and k8s have become the de facto standard for SaaS, they're not always the best choice.
-For a latency-critical application with a binary server the retro server approach is better.
+When your server is a binary and you either expect few user or have a latency-critical application vanilla is better.

 With the right setup and fabfile, we can easily maintain a world-wide network of servers and deliver redundancy and low latency.